 - Proof of identity, e.g. driver’s license, passport, state I.D. must be provided to the clerk at the time of filing.

 When applying for your marriage license, please allow approximately 20 minutes to complete the application process.
-We recommend that all applicants come to City Hall by 4:00 p.m. to allow enough time to complete the process during normal business hours.
+We ask that all applicants come to City Hall an least an hour prior to closing time to allow enough time to complete the process during normal business hours.

 Step 2